-The most adverse of these scenarios would be Sovereign Stress and Taux Bas, which impacts the bonds, which represent the majority of the assets portfolio.
+The most adverse of these scenarios are Stress budget and Rate low, which impacts the bonds, which represent the majority of the assets portfolio.

-Financial sensitivity analysis was also conducted on the solvency ratio at 31 December 2018.
+Financial sensitivity analysis was also conducted on the solvency ratio at 31 December 2019.
 This focused on the principal risk factors taken first in isolation (equities, fixed-income, spreads), then combined.
 The assumptions adopted are outlined below: